ShaunCurtis/Blazr.ComponentServiceProvider/Readme.md

 ```
 ### TimeStamp

-A component to display and update the `TimeService`.
-Note the capture of a cascaded `ITimeService`.
-It has debug code to show when it's parameters are updated by a parent render.
+`TimeStamp` is a simple component thats displays and updates the `TimeService`.  `ITimeService` is cascaded.
+Debug code shows when `SetParametersAsync` async is called.

 ```csharp
 @namespace Blazr.UI